- Preparation for Interview

 After the initial interview, an employer will directly contact those applicants whom they wish to interview more extensively at the firm's office.
 On occasion, there are even third and fourth interviews.

-You must notify the CSO of all additional interviews (or callbacks), offers and acceptances.
-Please keep us informed of these by sending an email to your Career Advisor or to firstname.lastname@example.org.
+You must notify the CSO of all additional interviews (i.e., "call-backs"), offers and acceptances.
+Please keep us informed of these by sending an email to your Career Advisor or to email@example.com.

 Schedule call-back interviews as early as possible; do not wait!
 Firms typically make offers on a rolling basis.
 If you wait, you run the risk of interviewing at a time when most or all of the firm's intended offers have been made.